treefrogframework/treefrog-framework/docs/user-guide/en/generator/index.md

 </div><br>

-If the database driver is not included in the Qt SDK, you will not be able to access the database.
-If you have not yet built, you should incorporate the driver by reference to the FAQ.
+If the database driver is not included in the Qt SDK, you won't be able to access the database.
+If you haven't built yet, you should setup the driver.
 Alternatively, you can download the database driver from the [download page](http://www.treefrogframework.org/download){:target="_blank"}, and then install it.

 When you run the generator command (after the above mentioned steps), the scaffolding will be generated.
 Every command should be running from the application root directory.